jparraporcar/binance-futures-trading-bot/README.md

-# Crypto Trading Bot
+# binance-futures-trading-bot

 ## Description

 This project is a cryptocurrency bot, developed in Python and run using a Jupyter Notebook.
 The bot operates on the Binance Futures API and utilizes two technical indicators to formulate trading signals:

-- **MACD (Moving Average Convergence Divergence)**: This indicator identifies potential buy and sell signals.
-A bullish signal is identified when the MACD line crosses above the signal line, which the bot checks for confirmation.
+- **MACD (Moving Average Convergence Divergence)**: This indicator identifies potential buy and sell signals that are to be confirmed by the other indicator.
+The indicator sends 2 types of signals:

-- **Moving Averages (SMA & EMA)**: To confirm the signal from the MACD, the bot checks the position of the Exponential Moving Average (EMA) relative to the Simple Moving Average (SMA).
-For a buy signal to be confirmed, the EMA should be above the SMA.
+1. Buy/sell signal: when the fast EMA crosses above the slow SMA a buy signal is generated (conversely for a sell signal), to be confirmed by the MACD buy confirmation signal.
+2. Buy/sell confirmation: upon a buy signal from MACD indicator, the confirmation takes place when the fast MA is located above the slow MA (conversely for a sell confirmation.

+- **Moving Averages (SMA & EMA)**: This indicator identifies potential buy and sell signals that are to be confirmed by the other indicator.
+The indicator sends 2 types of signals:

+1. Buy/sell signal: when the MACD crosses the 0 line above, a buy signal is generated (conversely for sell signal)
+2. Buy/sell confirmation: upon a buy signal from the MA indicators, if the macd is above the 0 line this would confirm the buy signal (conversely for a sell signal)

 Note: Conversely, the same applies for a sell signal